MobinaPoulaei/PyTorch/GRU with PyTorch/README.md

 - The notebook provides detailed code and explanations for each part of the model.

 **Training the Model**
-The notebook includes a training loop to train the GRU model on the provided dataset.

 Key steps involved in the training process are:

 - Initializing the model, loss function, and optimizer.
 - Forward pass: feeding the input data through the model to obtain predictions.